opensyria/OpenSyria/doc/build-windows-msvc.md

 ### 8. Antivirus Software

-To improve the build process performance, one might add the OpenSyria repository directory to the Microsoft Defender Antivirus exclusions.
+To improve the build process performance, one might add the OpenSY repository directory to the Microsoft Defender Antivirus exclusions.